-Temporary Traffic Management is the process or method of managing road users including vehicle and pedestrians through, around or past an activity on a road reserve safely with a minimum level of inconvenience.
+Temporary Traffic Management is the process or method of managing road users including vehicles and pedestrians through, or past an activity on the road reserve safely and with a minimum level of inconvenience.
 (The road reserve is defined as boundary to boundary).

 More information: